dayton-outar/glif/algos/js/codility/prime/README.md

 People have been analyzing prime numbers since time immemorial, but still we continue to search for fast new algorithms that can check the primality of numbers.
 A prime number is a natural number greater than 1 that has exactly two divisors (1 and itself).
 A composite number has more than two divisors.

+> Every integer greater than 1 is either prime or composite, but not both.[^1]

 ![Primes highlighted in sequence from 2 to 14](/.attachments/non-prime-highlighted.png)

 In the above picture the primes are highlighted in white and composite numbers are shown in gray.